 Unlike international students, internationally trained students are Canadian citizens or permanent residents who have studied abroad.

 If you’re an internationally trained student, you may need to have your official documents evaluated by World Education Services (WES) or International Credential Assessment Services of Canada (ICAS).
+For WES evaluations, we recommend a course-by-course analysis report.

 You may also need to meet Georgian English language proficiency requirements.